tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 make
 ```

-For each test, a binary will be created in the build directory (similarly as when building the examples).
+For each test, a binary will be created in the build directory (similar to when building the examples).

 > [!IMPORTANT]
-> You may encounter issues with tests that establish a Secure Session - refer to [Establishing Your First Secure Channel Session](https://tropicsquare.github.io/libtropic/latest/get_started/default_pairing_keys/#establishing-your-first-secure-channel-session) section in libtropic documentation for more information.
+> You may encounter issues with tests that establish a Secure Session - refer to [Establishing Your First Secure Channel Session](https://tropicsquare.github.io/libtropic/latest/get_started/default_pairing_keys/#establishing-your-first-secure-channel-session) in the Libtropic documentation for more information.

-We use CTest for handling functional tests.
+We use CTest to run functional tests.

-To show available tests:
+To list available tests:
 ```bash
 ctest -N
 ```